 Watermelon is wonderful this time of year – sweet, juicy, and crunchy.
 If you are out grilling during the summer holidays, it can be a perfect dessert.
 If you can get watermelon that is cold, it is even better.
 Consuming watermelon is also great from a health standpoint.
 The vegetable contains lycopene which is said to reduce the risk of cancer and heart disease.

-Unfortunately, migraine sufferers will likely experience increased migraine episodes, the riper the watermelon is.
+Unfortunately, migraine sufferers can experience increased migraine episodes from watermelon.

 When a watermelon is a pale shade of green or white, it is unripe.
-If you eat the watermelon at this stage, you experience an acidic taste.
-For migraine sufferers, the increase in acidity will likely cause a migraine headache.
+If you consume it at this stage, you experience an acidic taste.
+For migraine sufferers, the increase in acidity may cause a migraine headache.

 If the watermelon is too ripe, it develops dark red soft spots as in the picture shown below.